StefanPetrick/animartrix/README.md

 96 bit color resolution is ready to be used in your next cutting edge art project or installation.

+If you find my work useful & you'd like to say thank you [I happily welcome your kind donation](https://www.paypal.com/donate/?hosted_button_id=YR7Q795MYU9HS).

 Want to license my animations for commercial use?
 Contact me, we will find a solution we're both happy with!

 ![Screenshot](pic.png)